Enhanced Climbing Image Nudged Elastic Band method with Hessian Eigenmode Alignment: Methods

-Many methods end up hyperfocused on synthetic benchmarks without considering the wider applicable range of the underlying methods.
-The NEB finds use not only for gas phase molecular systems, but primarily for extended systems.
+Many methods use synthetic benchmarks without considering the broader applicability of the underlying algorithms.
+The NEB applies to gas phase molecular systems and to extended systems in catalysis alike.
 We use the OptBench \cite{chillBenchmarksCharacterizationMinima2014} Pt(111) heptamer island benchmark, which focuses on metallic surface diffusion.
 This dataset contains 59 low-energy mechanisms for the rearrangement of a platinum heptamer on a Pt(111) slab.
-To strictly adhere to the benchmark definition, these calculations employed an analytic Morse potential (\texttt{morse\_pt}) rather than the MLIP.
-The setup involved 5 intermediate images initialized via linear interpolation, without energy weighted springs and a fixed spring constant of 5.
-We enforced a tighter convergence criterion of \(0.001 \text{ eV}/\text{\AA}\) for the force norm.
-Frozen atoms in the bottom slab eliminated rotational and translational degrees of freedom, rendering the removal of these modes unnecessary.
-The RONEB and CINEB parameters are otherwise identical to those in Table \ref{tbl:opt_params}.
+Each system comprises 343 atoms: 7 adatoms on a fcc Pt(111) slab model composed of six atomic layers, three out of which are kept frozen to represent the bulk system.
+To strictly adhere to the benchmark definition, these calculations use an analytic Morse potential (\texttt{morse\_pt}) rather than the MLIP.
+The setup involved 5 intermediate images initialized via linear interpolation, without energy weighted springs and a fixed spring constant of \(5\).
+We enforced a tighter convergence criterion of \(0.001 \text{ eV}/\text{\AA}\) for the norm of the force vector.
+Frozen atoms in the bottom slab eliminate rotational and translational degrees of freedom, so explicit removal of these modes is unnecessary.
+The OCI-NEB and CI-NEB parameters are otherwise identical to those in Table \ref{tbl:opt_params}.